Abbsalehi/read_exr_files/README.md

-## Reading [Metashape](https://www.agisoft.com/) ".exr" depth maps format
+## Reading ".exr" depth maps format
-This repository provides only a Python file for reading Metashape depth maps in ".exr" format.
-I hope this helps you to read the text files.
+This repository provides only a Python file for reading files in ".exr" format.

 ## Installation